Cultivating mushrooms and producing soil amendments using underutilized waste materials to increase profitability in an agroforestry system.

 Materials and methods:

-We purchased and set up a 25 ft sq grow tent (Gorilla Grow 5x5 )in the basement room.
-Basement temperatures vary between 50-75 degrees F over the course of a full year.
-These temperatures are within range for successful incubation and fruiting without any additional temperature controls.
-We used a 6" duct fan with ducting to exhaust the tent.
-The fan is connected to a CO2 meter, which exhausts the tent when CO2 levels reach 750ppm and brings the CO2 back to ambient levels before turning off.
-Humidity is provided by a DIY humidifier we constructed using a pond fogger, connected to a humidity controller that oscillates between 70-95% relative humidity.
-A 600 lumen light cycles on a timer, 12 hours on/12 hours off.
+We purchased and set up a 25 ft sq grow tent (Gorilla Grow 5'x5'x5') in the basement room.
+We used a 6" duct fan with ducting to exhaust the tent to the outside.
+The fan is connected to a CO2 controller, which turns the fan on to exhaust the tent when CO2 levels exceed 750ppm and brings levels down to ambient before turning off.
+Humidity is provided by a DIY humidifier we constructed using a 9-disc pond fogger, connected to a humidity controller that turns on when humidity drops to 70% when it reaches 95%.
+(Humidifier design was adapted from Myers Mushrooms video on YouTube "How to Build an Ultrasonic Humidifier Tote for Mushroom Growing").
+The humidifier we constructed could handle significantly higher capacity and brings humidity up to 95% in several minutes.
+A 600-lumen light cycles on a timer, 12 hours on/12 hours off.

 Protocols for chopping, pasteurizing, inoculating, incubating, and fruiting are attached:

-Oyster Mushroom Protocls Straw Chopping 2022
+Oyster Mushroom Protocols Straw Chopping 2022

 Oyster Mushroom Straw Pasteurization Protocol